International Journal of Offender Therapy and Comparative Criminology

 “Long-Term Effectiveness of a Brief Restorative Justice Intervention”

 Data from the Community Justice Center has been recently published in the International Journal of Offender Therapy and Comparative Criminology in collaboration with University of Nebraska-Lincoln researchers from the Department of Psychology.
 The study compared recidivism rates of probationers who attended a one-day restorative justice program conducted by the Community Justice Center with those who did not between 2006 and 2010.
 Recidivism rates were dramatically lower for probationers who attended the group compared to those who did not by the second year after the programming.
 These lower recidivism rates maintained across a 6-year follow-up period.
-Recidivism rates ranged from 30-35% for group members and 66-70% for non-group members across the follow-up.
+Recidivism rates ranged from 30-35% for group members and 66-70% for non-group members across the follow-up (Figure above).

 Lead researcher, Dennis McChargue, PhD, stated, “The potency of the effects was highlighted by the fact that they remained even after accounting for the type of offense, gender, ethnicity, substance use history, age, pro-criminal attitudes and antisocial patterns.”
 However, he cautioned that this was one study and it was unclear how the group members increased knowledge of restorative justice concepts contributed to improved outcomes.
 He said that “we are targeting other data from this agency to potentially replicate and extend to other groups within the criminal justice system (e.g., those incarcerated).”